 While doing research on this, every single site had the same information regarding lightning safety.
 There were a few variations on whether or not your sleep pad would keep you safer from currents running along the ground, but when your options become limited, use as many as you can.

 1. Get off the trail if possible.
 This is the best thing you can do if you see/hear a lightning storm approaching.
-Find a shuttle driver, or park restroom, or buffet if you are in a location with access to the road.
+Find a shuttle driver, or park restroom, or all you can eat buffet…

-Unfortunately, that is not an option for some hikers, so below are some “other” options to use if you are deep in the mountains and get caught in lightning.
-Remember, whatever is going to happen is going to happen, and you don’t have control over where lightning is going to hit or how bad the storm gets.
+Unfortunately, this is not an option for all hikers so below are some “other” options to use if you are deep in the mountains and get caught in lightning.
+Remember, whatever is going to happen is going to happen and you don’t have control over where lightning is going to hit or how bad the storm gets.
 Do what you can, and stay calm.
-Stress and worry hurts and since you really don’t have control over the weather, make the best mentally of your situation.
-If something does go wrong, you can be better prepared to handle situations.
+Stress and worry are not only painful to the psyche, they can cause one to panic and make poor decisions on the trail and since you really don’t have control over the weather, worry about what you can control.
+Mental preparedness will help you handle just about any situation you find yourself in out there.

 2. Get to lower elevations and areas where trees are shorter.
 You don’t want to set up tent in an open area, but you also don’t want to be under the tallest trees in the area.